Applying Practical EMI Design and Troubleshooting Techniques

 After attending this course you will be able to:

-- Clearly identify and manage the three different types of "ground" in schematics and physical circuits.
+- Clearly identify and manage the different types of "ground" in schematics and physical circuits

-- Understand and measure common-mode current in emissions and immunity problems.
+- Understand, measure, and reduce common-mode current in emissions and immunity, and functional noise problems

 Level and demands

 Digital logic designers, analogue designers, technicians, EMC specialists, printed circuit board designers, applications engineers; anyone working with electronic circuits who is concerned with the control of low and high frequency electrical noise in electronic systems.

 This course is for Digital Logic Designers, Analogue Designers, Technicians, EMC Specialists, Printed Circuit Board Designers, Applications Engineers; anyone working with electronic circuits who is concerned with the control of low and high frequency electrical noise in electronic systems.

 Terms and conditions for applicants and students on this course